 So, to sum up: if you can bear a slightly higher weight for your backpack, The Berghaus Trailhead 65 is a fantastic for your next trip.
 It has tonnes of space, an adjustable fit, hydration compatibility, and integrated waterproofing, meaning you’re covered for all the basics.
 And because it’s Berghaus, you can also be assured of good quality materials and workmanship.
 Best of all, the Trailhead comes in at a very, very modest price.

 That’s it for now folks!
-Hope you enjoyed my take on the Berghaus Trailhead 65.
-Anyone else out there using this pack?
+Hope you enjoyed my take on the Berghaus Trailhead 65 and you can click here to get yours today.
+Is anyone else out there using this pack?
 Let us know in the comments!
 And don’t forget to check out the rest of our blog for more tips, tricks, and gear reviews from the trail!
 Until next time.